-• You are buying a house together, but are contributing different shares to the deposit;
+- You are buying a house together, but have contributed different shares to the deposit;

-• You are moving into your partner’s house and will be contributing to the monthly mortgage instalments;
+- You are moving into your partner’s house and will be contributing to the monthly mortgage instalments;

 Any agreement may have a massive impact on your future financial security.
 It is very important that you are properly advised on the agreement before you sign it.

 Contacting a solicitor does not need to be daunting.
-For a free-consultation with a family solicitor in Wakefield, Dewsbury or Horsforth about cohabitation agreements or pre-nuptial agreements, call 0330 300 1103 or request a call-back.
+For a free 30 minute consultation with a family solicitor in Wakefield, Dewsbury or Horsforth about cohabitation agreements or pre-nuptial agreements, call 0330 300 1103 or request a call-back.